How It Works

 Depending on the area to be treated, your doctor may give you a small local anesthetic to numb the treatment area.
 However, some of the fillers contain an anesthetic themselves and require no further anesthetics.
 Drs.
 Heffelfinger and Krein want to make sure that you are comfortable during the procedure, and will take every measure to make sure this is the case.

-The injections are sufficiently painless that some patients receive treatment during their lunch break.
-They will take just a few minutes to administer.
+The injections are sufficiently painless.
+Some patients receive treatment during their lunch break.
+Fillers take just a few minutes to administer.
 In some areas, you might experience some redness, tenderness or puffiness.

-After the injections, he will wash away the marks and may give you an ice pack to cope with any discomfort the injections might have caused.
+After the injections, your physician will wash away the marks and may give you an ice pack to ease any discomfort the injections might have caused.
 All patients are given anti-bruising medications.